fedimint/nixos-deployment/README.md

 # Fedimint NixOS deployment template

-Using this template you can easily setup up a Fedimint instance.
+Using this template you can easily setup up a Fedimint instance on a new NixOS Linux server.

 ### Be aware of limitations and constrains